Mulch Ado About Nothing?

 Interestingly, they did not have to battle back privet.
 Established cedars seem to resist its onset with shade and the dropping of acidic needles.
 Young cedar trees, however, do not grow fast enough and succumb to the rise of privet.
 In the war between cedars and privet at the plant, cedars are losing.

-On the northwest corner of Pandemic Park--south of the Cedars, is a big Mama Black Walnut.
-Her progeny are scattered everywhere--you can see adolescent walnut trees everywhere throughout the park, but she is clearly the one who started it all.
+On the northwest corner of Pandemic Park--south of the Cedars, is a Big Mama Black Walnut.
+Her progeny are scattered everywhere--you can see adolescent walnut trees throughout the park, but she is clearly the one who started it all.

 Black Walnuts poison the soil with their roots in order to keep competition down.
 Successive farmers at the Plant have asked for this tree to be removed, but we have held our ground.
 As far as the Tree Museum goes, this walnut is a "Specimen Tree."